John Major: Representation in the media

 Major has been depicted on screen by Keith Drinkel in Thatcher: The Final Days (1991), Michael Maloney in Margaret (2009), Robin Kermode in The Iron Lady (2011), Marc Ozall in the TV series The Crown (fourth season), Gordon Griffin in Westminster on Trial and Roger Sansom in On the Record.
 Footage of Major's 1992 election win is used in Patrick Keiller's 1994 documentary film London.
 Major was also one of the prime ministers portrayed in the 2013 stage play The Audience.
-Less flatteringly, Major was the subject of the song John Major – Fuck You by Scottish punk band Oi Polloi.

 Major was portrayed by Jonny Lee Miller in the fifth season of The Crown in 2022.
 Major called the series a "barrel-load of nonsense" for a fictitious storyline in which the then Prince Charles lobbies Major in 1991, attempting to oust Queen Elizabeth II from power.
 Netflix defended the series as a "fictional dramatisation".

-In April 1992 John Major, in a nod to his occasional nostalgic descriptions of a relatively lowly background for a Conservative leader, was humorously depicted as a youth runnning away from a tediously dull life in the circus in order to train as an accountant.
-The Comic Strip Presents The Red Nose of Courage, a one hour television profile of Major, had the memorable scene of the then Prime Minister trying to explain to his unconvinced father Alexi Sayle the Circus boss that he was unable to muck out Jumbo the Elephant and the other circus animals the previous night because of an international summit with the USA and Russia.
-The show was broadly sympathetic to John Major despite the heavy satire.
+Major was satirised in The Comic Strip Presents... special Red Nose of Courage, broadcast on BBC Two on the day of the 1992 general election, which depicted him as prime minister by day and Coco the Clown at night.